Jay-daily/dotTo3D/README.md

 - The original dataset has not been uploaded since copyright of the original dataset file is under the Korea Institute of Materials Science(KIMS)

-- Finite element analysis(FEA) concept is used.
+- Finite element analysis(FEA) concept has been adopted